Yandex Cloud

 6. Under Access, select SSH key and specify the VM access data:

-• Under Login, enter the username.
-Do not use root or other names reserved by the OS.
+• In the Login field, enter the username.
+Do not use root or other names reserved for the OS purposes.
 To perform operations requiring root privileges, use the sudo command.

 • In the SSH key field, select the SSH key saved in your organization user profile.